EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 His wife let out another sigh.
 “I don’t understand why you are telling other people about your cowardice…”

 “Nonsense\!
-It’s not called cowardice, it's called being smart.
-Think, how am I supposed to beat up a ghost?”
-He looked proud as he tapped his head with a finger.
+It’s not cowardice, it's called being smart.
+Think”, he tapped his head with a finger, “how am I supposed to beat up a ghost?
+I don't know how to use magic\!”
+He looked proud as he pointed his nose in the air.

 “Speaking of, what happened to that job of yours?”

-“Dont even mention it”, he leant back into his chair crossing his arms.
-“They suddenly cancelled the job saying some nonsense about how we weren’t the right fit”
+“Dont even mention it.”
+He leant back into his chair crossing his arms.
+“They suddenly cancelled it, saying some nonsense about how we weren’t the right fit”

 “Hah, if you’re not the right fit then I wonder who is?”

+“I know right?
+Although this isn’t the first time this happened lately.”
+Gale threw his hand in the air.
+“What must one do to get a decent paying job…”

 Victoria fed me one of the bits of food on the table.
 “I’m just glad nothing dangerous happened”.
 The two others just stared absentmindedly in the air.

 “It did sound suspicious."
 Karrie’s mother remarked.
 “I tell you, all men think they are invincible.”

-“It adds to their charm don’t you think?”, she covered her mouth as she gave out a laugh.
+“It adds to their charm don’t you think?”
+She covered her mouth as she gave out a small laugh.

-“It’s a wonder how you two are still in your honeymoon phase…”, she glanced at her husband who just gave a shrug.
+“It’s a wonder how you two are still in your honeymoon phase…” She glanced at her husband.
+He just shrugged.

 Karrie’s father thought for a moment.
 “Maybe they got scared off by the Executioner?”
 Hearing the moniker, Eric and Karrie jumped a little.

 “What a horrid nickname, they still haven’t catched them?”
 Gale replied.

-“Well, you know how our lord does things here”, he pointed his chin towards where the count’s manor stood.
+“Well, you know how our lord baron does things here” He pointed his chin towards where the baron’s manor stood.

-Clicking his tongue, Gale chugged down his cup.
+Clicking his tongue, Gale chugged down the rest of his cup.
 “They always prioritise the wrong things.
 What happened to noblesse oblige?”

 “That nobles had the duty to protect the peoples?
 Ha, you really believe in that nonsense?”

-The four adults continued to chat with each other and then it was time to head home.
-Eric promised to do something actually fun next time and apologized to us.
-Karrie gave him a smack on his back, telling him it was fine.
+The four adults continued to chat with each other until it was time to head home.
+Eric promised to do something actually fun next time and apologized to Karrie and I. To which Karrie gave him a smack on his back, telling him it was fine.

 I didn’t mind, I had better things to think about.

 Tonight.
 Tonight? *Tonight.*